 Pongal – thanksgiving ceremony for the good harvest

-Celebrated for 4 days, Pongal is a popular South Indian festival of the winter season.
+Celebrated for 4 days, Pongal is one of the popular winter festivals in South India.
 The first day is for the lord of fire; the second day is for the Sun God, third for the cattle and fourth is for the birds.
 Dating back to the time of Puranas and Indo-Aryan era, Pongal is a significant celebration in India.
-Besides observing people offering gratitude to the Lord Sun and Rain God for good harvest, one can also become a part of unlimited dancing, music and savor several traditional cuisines.
+Besides observing people offering gratitude to the Lord Sun and Rain God for good harvest, one can also become a part of unlimited dancing, and music, and savor several traditional cuisines.